CMS Key Management Handbook

 A key archive is a repository containing keys and their associated information (i.e., key information) for recovery beyond the cryptoperiod of the keys.
 Not all keys need to be archived.
 A CMS organization’s security/privacy plan should discuss key archiving[22].

-Access to key archive should be limited to authorized personnel/entities.
+Access to the key archive must be strictly limited to authorized personnel or entities to prevent unauthorized use or compromise.

-If a key must be recoverable (e.g., after the end of its cryptoperiod), either the key should be archived, or the system should be designed to allow reconstruction (e.g., re-derivation) of the key from archived information.
+If a key must be recoverable (e.g., after the end of its cryptoperiod[23]), either the key should be archived, or the system should be designed to allow reconstruction (e.g., re-derivation) of the key from archived information.
 Retrieving the key from archive storage or by reconstruction is commonly known as key recovery.
-The archive should be maintained by a trusted party (e.g., the CMS organization associated with the key or a trusted third party).
+To ensure security and integrity, the archive should be maintained by a trusted entity, such as the CMS organization responsible for the key or a trusted third party.

 Trust Store